-Big changes are coming to the Marriott Bonvoy program early next year.
-And that’s bad news for using your Bonvoy points for free hotel stays.
+Big changes are coming to the Marriott Bonvoy program tomorrow.
+And that's bad news for using your Bonvoy points for free hotel stays.

 Marriott isn't the first hotel chain or airline loyalty program to make this move – Hilton and Delta stand out for that.
 But this is just the latest in a slew of major loyalty program shakeups in recent months as airlines and hotels alike dig out from the pandemic and finally push out long-rumored changes that were put on hold while travel was on pause.

-Read on for everything you need to know about these Marriott Bonvoy changes coming next year, as there’s both good and bad news.
+Read on for everything you need to know about these Marriott Bonvoy changes, as there's both good and bad news.
+And if you have plans to stay at one of the impacted properties mentioned below, you may want to book an award stay by the end of the day!

 What is Dynamic Award Pricing?